JaksonWainwright/InfobloxClient/README.md

 ### Features

 1. Get extensible Attributes  and store corresponding values in a list
-2. Set extensible Attributes
+2. Set extensible Attribute's values
 3. Get next available IP for a certain block
 4. Set a host record for an IP address
-5. Reserve an IP address
-6. Remove an extensible attribute
+5. Remove extensible attribute values
-7. Unreserve and IP address
-8. Remove a host record
+6. Remove a host record

 # Infoblox Client
 ## Initializing Class